Charter and Accreditation

-In 1950, when LAU was known as Beirut College for Women (BCW), it was granted a provisional charter by the NY Board of Regents, and a charter status five years later.
-Since then, the charter was amended several times in response to the institution’s growth.
+In 1950, when LAU was known as Beirut College for Women, it was granted a provisional charter by the Board of Regents and an absolute charter five years later.
+Since then, the charter has been amended several times in response to the institution’s growth.